EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-diagnostics.md

 - This will cause the Evernode Reputation Hook to reject the transaction, even if the host was registered for that moment.
 - Consequently, the host will not be registered for the next moment, causing it to miss that assessment as well.
 - As the universe assignment is a random process, we do not have control over that, however, the model always tries to omit malfunctioning nodes.
+- This could also mean that you are a bad actor.
+When there's a reputation contract running on your machine (You can check by `evernode list` command).
+- Check HotPocket log by executing `cat /home/<user>/<name>/log/hp.log` command (Replace `user` and `name` respectively from the output of `evernode list`) and see it is completing consensus rounds using `****Ledger created****` log line.
+  - If it is reporting `Not enough peers` check whether your domain name is correct and peer ports are reachable by outside.
+- Check contract logs by `cat /home/<user>/<name>/log/contract/rw.stdout.log` and `cat /home/<user>/<name>/log/contract/rw.stderr.log`
+  - `rw.stdout.log` should print logs of hash file creation and JSON containing the received scores against the peer public keys in the cluster.
+It will forcefully terminate if your host lacks minimum requirements.
+(Let's refer to the minimum requirement section in evernode-host page [here](evernode-host.md/#system-requirements), and also add a point there that min requirement per instance should be `mentioned min req / 3 (min to receive rewards)` to be able to run a reputation contract properly).

 ### b.
 Continuous Failures in Sending Reputation.
 - Continuous failures can occur due to insufficient XAH balance in the host reputation account, preventing the invocation of the Evernode Reputation Account.